mosaicml/composer/docs/source/trainer/using_the_trainer.rst

-    We use the two-way callback system developed by (`Howard et al, 2020 <https://arxiv.org/abs/2002.04688>`__) to flexibly add the logic of our speed-up methods during training.
+    We use the two-way callback system developed by (`Howard et al, 2020 <https://arxiv.org/abs/2002.04688>`__) to flexibly add the logic of our speedup methods during training.

 Below are simple examples for getting started with the Composer Trainer